 - Course-specific color uniform, scrubs (available through the College Bookstore).

-- FOR NURSE AIDE LEVEL I and NURSE AIDE REFRESHER CLASSES ONLY: Students will register for the State Exam through an account set up by the Training Program Provider.
-Students will be sent an email notifying them as to when to register for the exam.
+- FOR NURSE AIDE LEVEL I and NURSE AIDE REFRESHER CLASSES ONLY: Students will register for the NC Nurse Aide I State Exam via computer.
+Students will be sent an email from Pearson Vue with a link to complete an account with Pearson Vue and sign up for state testing.
 All students are required to have a valid email address.
+Students are to use their Wilson Community College email address provided to them at registration.
 Cost of State testing ($101).

 - Immunizations, to be completed within two weeks of the start of class, are listed on program application.